ikfoundation.org

 Promoting Natural & Cultural History

-The aim with this essay is to focus on a small branch of the Swedish East India Company’s dealing in fabrics used for handkerchiefs.
-Observations from my earlier research related to Carl Linnaeus and his “Apostles”, a hand-written Swedish account book from one of the Company’s ships and preserved pieces of cloth will give some evidence for such goods.
+The aim of this essay is to focus on a small branch of the Swedish East India Company dealing in fabrics used for handkerchiefs.
+Observations from my earlier research related to Carl Linnaeus and his “Apostles”, a hand-written Swedish account book from one of the Company’s ships and preserved pieces of cloth, will give some evidence for such goods.
 18th century handkerchiefs seem overall to have been an accessory that was worn out – the most natural cause for its rarity – or dropped, used for various purposes as collecting insects/plants, given away or even stolen according to notations in some travelling accounts and journals from the 1740s to 1760s.

 18th century handkerchiefs are sometimes mentioned in contemporary hand-written letters, travel journals or account books connected to the Swedish East India Company trade.
-One reason for repeated mentions of such an accessory appear to be its multiple functions.
-Handkerchiefs were connected to sadness and emotions, snuff-taking, practical uses like wrapping up plants or catching insects, a beautiful present or invaluable during illness.
-It came in varied designs as one colour only, striped, checked or woven in more advanced diaper techniques or with printed patterns.
+One reason for repeated mentions of such an accessory appears to be its multiple functions.
+Handkerchiefs were connected to sadness and emotions, snuff-taking, and practical uses like wrapping up plants or catching insects, a beautiful present or invaluable during illness.
+It came in varied designs, such as one colour only, striped, checked, or woven in more advanced diaper techniques or with printed patterns.
 The materials were either silk, cotton or linen – sometimes embellished with laces and embroidery.
 Silk has always been associated with costliness, but even cotton was still regarded as a luxury material in mid-18th century Sweden.
 It may also be noted that the limited amount of fabric needed for a small handkerchief, made it reasonable in price for a wider society.
-Judging by artworks of the period, this useful piece of fabric was normally tucked away in a pocket or concealed in some other way – probably due to traditions or practicality or etiquette.
+Judging by artworks of the period, this useful piece of fabric was usually tucked away in a pocket or concealed in some other way – probably due to traditions or practicality or etiquette.

-Another of Carl Linnaeus’ Apostles who also worked on a Swedish East India Company ship as chaplain was the somewhat earlier Christopher Tärnström.
+Another of Carl Linnaeus’ Apostles who also worked on a Swedish East India Company ship as a chaplain was the somewhat earlier Christopher Tärnström.
 Even if he sadly died on the way to Canton on Pulo Condore (Côn Sơn Island) in 1746, he made a detailed note about handkerchiefs in the form of presents.
-This was reflected in some notes on the life onboard in the Javanese archipelago and reveal details of his own private belongings and the manner in which the time might be passed on an East India ship.
+This was reflected in some notes on the life onboard in the Javanese archipelago and revealed details of his own private belongings and the manner in which the time might be passed on an East India ship.
 The island of Lucipara was a welcome spot for the priest as it was the custom on these ships for the officers to give all kinds of small gifts to the chaplain onboard when passing the place.
 Among the many gifts of food and drink were also to be found some ‘beautiful and pretty handkerchiefs and caps’ (13 Sept. in 1746).
 Those were probably made of the finest silk or cotton.

 The three purchases give several facts of interest.
-Silk qualities were more expensive than cotton as may be expected, but the one bought on March 16th which later on got stolen, was the most costly one.
-It seems like this particular item was of a more luxurious kind, and Kalm replaced it with an “ordinary” silk quality, either for cost saving reasons or to avoid a new theft of an eye-catching handkerchief.
+Silk qualities were more expensive than cotton, as may be expected, but the one bought on March 16th, which later on got stolen, was the most costly one.
+It seems like this particular item was of a more luxurious kind, and Kalm replaced it with an “ordinary” silk quality, either for cost-saving reasons or to avoid a new theft of an eye-catching handkerchief.

 Sources: